A.J. Dillon Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Dillon finished with three rushing yards in his one career matchup against the Bears, 3.0 more yards than his over/under in Sunday's game.
+- Dillon recorded three rushing yards in his only career matchup against the Bears, 3.0 more yards than his over/under in Sunday's game.

 - Dillon did not have a touchdown run in that contest against the Bears.

-- Dillon will go up against a Bears squad that allows 103.8 rushing yards per game and is the NFL's 12th-ranked rush defense.
+- In terms of defending against the run, the Bears are 12th in the NFL, conceding 103.8 yards per game.

-- The Bears have allowed three rushing touchdowns, fourth in the NFL.
+- The Bears have given up three rushing touchdowns, fourth in the NFL.

 Recent Performances

-- Dillon put together a 30-yard rushing performance in last week's matchup with the Bengals, carrying the ball eight times.
+- Last week against the Bengals, Dillon rushed for 30 yards on eight carries.

-- Dillon added four catches for 49 yards and scored one receiving touchdown.
+- He also caught four passes for 49 yards and scored one touchdown through the air.

-- He's also tacked on seven catches for 73 yards and one touchdown.
+- He's also added seven receptions for 73 yards (24.3 per game) and one touchdown.

 Dillon's Green Bay Teammates